Condensate: The Canonical Data Protocol for AI Agent Memory

 3. **Signature:** An Ed25519 signature generated by the agent's authoritative key pair.

-4. **Hash:** The SHA-256 hash of the deterministic serialization of the above properties.
+4. **Hash:** The SHA-256 hash of the deterministic serialization.

 ---

 When two agents modify the identical parent state concurrently without network communication, they create a "branch" in the DAG.
-When network conditions allow for peer synchronization, these branches must merge deterministically—even in a completely disconnected, peer-to-peer fashion.
+When the swarm syncs, these branches merge deterministically.

 * **Causal Ordering:** Events are ordered topologically based on the DAG edges.

-* **Tie-Breaking Algorithm:** For operations occupying the identical logical timestamp, deterministic conflict resolution algorithms—such as the lexical ordering of author public keys paired with Lamport Clocks—dictate the final merged state across the entire network.
+* **Deterministic Merge:** For operations occupying the identical logical timestamp, lexical ordering of Lamport Clocks and author public keys dictate the final merged state across the entire network, preventing data loss without requiring locks.

 ---